FreeFlarum/freeflarum.com/docs/howto/flarum-github-login.md

 ![oh, where are you sneaky modal?
 OH, THERE YOU ARE!!!](https://snag.gy/VZIxkf.jpg)

-If you have enabled GitHub Login already, you can click on the dotted navigation menu popup to revive the sneaky modal we mentioned above:
+If you have enabled GitHub Login already, you can click on the dotted navigation menu popup to revive the sneaky modal we mentioned above.

 ![we DID IT!!!](https://snag.gy/YXJNoO.jpg)